getsentry/rfcs/text/0141-linking-traces.md

 As mentioned [above](#frontend-traces-and-user-journeys), our current long-lived traces in Browser JS have some negative implications on the Sentry UX:

 - Multiple root spans (transactions): Our product can (and should) handle multiple root spans.
 However, there are some rough edges which are hard to solve from a UI/UX perspective.
 Our Trace explorer gives traces a name, for instance.
-If multiple root spans exist, we can only use a heuristic which span name to use for the "trace name".
+If multiple root spans exist, we can only use a heuristic for which span name to use for the "trace name".
 Furthermore, multiple root spans contradict the conventional concept of a trace, where a trace should only consist of one root span.
 - Trace Duration: As soon as a trace spans more than one root span or multiple events, the duration of the trace itself becomes meaningless.
 While we strongly recommend to generally avoid deducing information from the trace duration, we could improve the current situation by sending less long-lived traces
 - Context: While long lived traces do potentially provide more context, given they could include spans or events that happened before an error, they can sometimes contain "too much" context.
 For instance, very long-running traces in web applications without navigations would contain close to the entire user journey.
 This makes it harder to understand cause-effect relationships within a trace.
 - UI/UX of the trace view: Long running traces are not ideally displayed in the trace view, given the x-axis would span a large time frame.
 This makes it necessary for users to zoom in and pan around much more than for single-root span traces.